Everyday Healthy Eating: Is Watermelon Good for Weight Loss?

 Meal and snack ideas

 Watermelon is a diverse food that can be incorporated into a healthy diet in a variety of ways.
-Here are a few ideas you can use:
+Here are a few ideas to try:

 Breakfast